Day Trip from Fukuoka to Dazaifu, Japan

 Visiting the Kyushu National Museum

-The Kyushu National Museum is a huge building.
-The waves & glass reflect the trees & hills surrounding it.
+The Kyushu National Museum is a vast building.
+Its waves and glass reflect the trees and hills surrounding it.

 Inside, the huge atrium leads you up escalators toward the galleries.

 The museum is one of four national museums in Japan.
 The others can be found in Tokyo, Nara, and Kyoto.
-Inside you’ll find a variety of history & art exhibitions.
+Inside, you’ll find a variety of history & art exhibitions.
 There is a permanent gallery, as well as special exhibitions.
 The focus of the museum is on Japanese culture & how it was formed through the centuries in relation to the rest of Asia.
 The permanent gallery contains archeological and cultural artifacts from around Asia.
 The temporary galleries take that even further, as the museum participates in exchanges with other national museums from around the region.
-The Kyushu National Museum has a free audio guide, but all of the signs were in English as well.
-Although the galleries only take up part of the larger building, the museum is still worth visiting.
+The Kyushu National Museum has a free audio guide, but all the signs were also in English.
+Although the galleries only occupy part of the larger building, the museum is still worth visiting.
 Everything is well-presented & informative.
 Unfortunately, I don’t have any photos since photography is not allowed inside.

 After walking down the winding path leading down the hill toward Dazaifu, I passed Komyozenzi Temple.
 I peered inside but didn’t venture further since I had other plans.
-I was off back to Fukuoka to see my first Japanese baseball game later that evening.
+I returned to Fukuoka to see my first Japanese baseball game later that evening.

 If you’re visiting Fukuoka & would like to get out of the city for a few hours, Dazaifu is a nice little trip.
-You can see it all in a half-day trip from Fukuoka, which lets you get back to the city for whatever else you have planned.
+You can see it all in a half-day trip from Fukuoka, which lets you return to the city for whatever else you have planned.